mtnbikenc/dcaf/docsite/source/rhel_osp_module.rst

 Modify the Inventory
 --------------------

-To use the RHEL-OSP automation modify the inventory and variable files then run the playbook(s).

 The CSC DCAF inventory is located in the ``/opt/autodeploy/projects/inventory`` folder and is the central inventory for all modules.
 It is based on the Ansible